 My favorite AirBnBs in the Dolomites

-Hiking elopemeNT or easy access by car
+Hiking elopement or easy access by car?

 One thing to consider while planning your elopement is whether you want to incorporate a hike or not.
 Some locations are very easily accessible by car (mountain passes and trail heads), however the drawback is that easy to reach locations are often very busy and you won’t have a lot of privacy (Yes, Lago di Braies – I’m looking at you!)

-Sunrise or sunset ELOPEMENT?
+Sunrise or sunset elopement?

 I personally love both times of the day for the most dramatic and best light in comparison to eloping at noon (yikes!)
 Pros for a sunrise elopement are most definitely more privacy and more stable weather conditions.
 Yes, getting up in the middle of the night can be a con – but honestly?
 It’s a beautiful experience to get ready, arrive or hike in the dark waiting for the first rays of sunlight.
 In the summertime when the weather gets really hot, thunderstorms often build up in the afternoon and the air can be hazy.

 Unlike most US-national parks, no permits are required for a symbolic wedding ceremony or bringing a photographer to document your elopement in the Dolomites.

 There are so many places, mountain passes and hikes for beautiful views and it is very hard to suggest just one!
 Ask yourself first how your day should look like, what type of accomodation your prefer and how (easily) you plan to get to a certain location.
 Every location should be considered it’s possible to elope all year round or only in summer.
 Shoulder season is definitely less busy, but certain locations might not be accessible.

 Getting married legally in Italy isn’t impossible, but it’s a bit of legwork.
 The good news: You don’t have to be a resident in order to get married, however, you need to plan months ahead.
 Civil ceremonies can be conducted in town halls, old castles or palaces, outdoor ceremonies need to be approved by the local mayor or deputy - every town may have different requirements.
 The best practise here is to contact the local town hall you intend to get married at.